 Perform online searches based on your practice area, target geographical location, preferred industry, and other relevant metrics.
 Subscribe for email job notifications by location and practice area.
 Follow major legal job boards on platforms like LinkedIn and social media channels like Twitter and Facebook.

 Ensure you know what should appear on a lawyer’s resume, update it regularly, and apply for target open positions on time.
-You should also prepare thoroughly for interviews to increase your chances of outperforming other shortlisted candidates.
+You should also know how to prepare for a law firm interview to increase your chances of outperforming other shortlisted candidates.

 Working with legal recruiters is another reliable way to find an in-house counsel job.
 Knowing how to choose the best legal recruiter can mean the difference in finding the right job.